 Campus Safety Officers are unarmed and have no police powers.
 Their arrest powers are identical to those of a private person, as provided in the California Penal Code section 837.
 Under Penal Code 837 PC, a private person is authorized to make a citizen's arrest in California when the perpetrator commits a misdemeanor in a citizen's presence, or commits a felony and a citizen has reasonable cause to believe the perpetrator committed it.
 Current certification requirements for the Officers include Guard Registration and Basic Life Support for Health Care Providers, which includes CPR, First-Aid, and AED.
 Officers are also trained in Blood Borne Pathogens, Baton usage, and the administration of Oleoresin Capsicum (Pepper Spray), Auto Epinephrine Pen, and Narcan (Naloxone).
 Officers also receive various FEMA training.
 Select officers and supervisors receive Rape Aggression Defense (RAD) training, and Dignity Protection.
 Employees undergo continuous education and training to upgrade their skills.
-Campus Safety is not a police department but is responsible for law enforcement, security, and emergency response protocols at the Claremont Colleges.
-Campus Safety also provides support services tailored to meet the needs of the Colleges including, high visibility patrols to prevent and detect crime, responding to suspicious activity and crime reports, as well as respond to: medical emergencies, fire and intrusion alarms, traffic accidents, parking enforcement, and enforcement of college rules and regulations.
+Campus Safety is not a police department but is responsible for law enforcement, security, and emergency response protocols at the Colleges including, high visibility patrols to prevent and detect crime, responding to suspicious activity and crime reports, as well as respond to: medical emergencies, fire and intrusion alarms, traffic accidents, parking enforcement, and enforcement of college rules and regulations.